An Introduction to The Dead City

 The rest of the opera mostly consists of a vision in Paul’s mind, in a potential ’tryst’ Paul has with Marietta.
 Given their first exchange and the nature of opera, it’s safe to assume this doesn’t go by our definition of a ’healthy relationship’.
 Emotionally charged, at times romantic, it explores how we can redefine relationships that have slipped from us in a truly devastating way.

-Read more about the story of this romantic opera here.
+Read more about the story of The Dead City

 Following 2022’s critic hit The Handmaid’s Tale, The Dead City is the second production our artistic director Annilese Miskimmon has directed at the ENO.